itskishankumar/spotgen-frontend/README.md

 # development
 $ npm run dev
 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Currently the application is for desktop browser only.

 Developed by @itskishankumar